whleucka/soprano-server/README.md

 ./celestial --migration-run
 ```

 - By default, the database user is root.
 You should consider setting up a different database user for your application.
+Set the password secret in the .env file

 - If you receive this message "Fatal error: Uncaught RuntimeException: Unable to create the cache directory", then please create the view cache directory (from php container)